Cigar News: Cuban cigar makers roll out niche industry in Miami

 “We would start with one little cigar and they would watch over us very closely, removing those who didn’t do well enough,” said Sierra, now 64.
 “A group of 30 or 40 women would come in to learn and after a couple of days only one or two were left.”

-Sierra is one of 10 rollers working at El Titan de Bronze (The Bronze Titan), a Little Havana store named after Antonio Maceo, a general in the Cuban War of Independence against Spain.
+Sierra is one of 10 working at El Titan de Bronze (The Bronze Titan), a Little Havana store named after Antonio Maceo, a general in the Cuban War of Independence against Spain.

 “We’re basically a boutique,” El Titan de Bronze owner Sandy Cobas, whose father Carlos opened the small shop about 20 years ago.
 “We don’t produce in mass quantities and the cigars are done exactly like they are in Cuba.”